 Deliberate Practice is what many masters and experts at the top of their fields attribute to their success.
-Deliberate practice is the how to learn from mistakes when we have a growth mindset.
+Deliberate practice is "the how" or "the process" to learn from mistakes when we have a growth mindset.
 In other words, when we identify a mistake and are able to perceive it as an opportunity to learn, then we practice deliberately the skills needed to improve that weak area.
-Deliberate practice is an activity that involves both quality and quantity to achieve success.
-Thus, it is not just practice that makes perfect but perfect practice that makes perfect.
-Thus, as a human being striving for excellence, constant practice and learning from our failure is what leads to skills and eventually master.
-Training in martial arts is an endless journey in grit and with a growth mindset, it can lead to exemplary success when deliberate practice is applied.
+Deliberate practice is an active process that involves both quality and quantity to achieve success.
+Thus, it is not enough to just practice or like that saying goes: "practice makes perfect."
+Instead, we can refine that saying by stating that "deliberate practice makes better."
+Thus, as a person striving for excellence with constant practice and learning from their failures is what leads them to develop skills above the rest and eventually lead to exemplary success.